 The specific SetMapperTable service is defined in 6.18.

-Summary of DLMS/COSEM application layer services
+Summary of DLMS®/COSEM application layer services

-A summary of the services available at the top of the DLMS/COSEM AL is shown in Figure 11.
+A summary of the services available at the top of the DLMS®/COSEM AL is shown in Figure 11.
 Layer management services are not shown.
 Although the service primitives are different on the client and server side, the APDUs are the same.

 NOTE 1 For example, when the client AP invokes a GET.request service primitive the client AL builds a GET-Request APDU.
 When this is received by the server AL, it invokes a GET.ind service primitive.

-The DLMS/COSEM AL services are specified in 6.
-The DLMS/COSEM AL protocol is specified in 7.
+The DLMS®/COSEM AL services are specified in 6.
+The DLMS®/COSEM AL protocol is specified in 7.
 The abstract syntax of the ACSE and xDLMS APDUs is specified in 7.3.13.
 The XML schema is defined in 9.

 Encoding examples are provided in Annex D, Annex E, and Annex F.